DarrahK/Neural-Network/README.md

 The aim of project was for me to have an introduction to Python, Git, OOP, and machine learning.
 I followed the book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com) closely through the project, learning the Mathematics of machine learning along the way.

-If there is any problems will the code, please message me :)
+If there is any problems with the code, please message me :)